Employment by Industry

 Summary

-• Industries in the Southwest Florida coastal counties gaining the most new jobs from November 2023 to November 2024 include Government (up 1,900 jobs), Leisure and Hospitality (up 1,800 jobs) and Mining, Logging and Construction (up 1,400 jobs).
+• Industries in the Southwest Florida coastal counties gaining the most new jobs from February 2024 to February 2025 include Education and Health Services (up 2,100 jobs), Manufacturing (up 600 jobs) and Local Government (up 500 jobs).

 About the Data